Nina

 BIOGRAPHY

-In 2015, the soprano was invited by UEFA to sing at the opening ceremony of the 24th Champions League Final at the Berlin Olympic Stadium.
+The soprano was invited by UEFA to sing at the opening ceremony of the 24th Champions League Final in 2015 at the Berlin Olympic Stadium.

-She is the winner of the Elizabeth Connell Prize - International Singing Competition, the Schloss Rheinsberg Singing Competition, a finalist in the Concurso Internacional Alfredo Kraus, the International Wagner Voice Competition in Karlsruhe, the New York International Vocal Competition, and a scholarship recipient from the Richard Wagner Association Braunschweig.
-Since 2023, she has been a scholar of the Olga Forrai Foundation.
+She is the winner of the Elizabeth Connell Prize - International Singing Competition for Dramatic Sopranos, the Schloss Rheinsberg Singing Competition, finalist in the Concurso Internacional Alfredo Kraus, the International Competition for Wagnerian Voices in Karlsruhe, and the New York International Vocal Competition.
+She is alumna of the Richard Wagner Scholarship Foundation and the Olga Forrai Foundation since 2023.

-After studying mathematics and philosophy at the Technical University of Berlin, Nina decided to pursue vocal studies at the University of the Arts Berlin, initially with Gabriele Schnaut, later with Robert Gambill and Carola Höhn, where she graduated with distinction with her Master’s degree.
-She has also received further artistic impulses through masterclasses with Christiane Iven, Thomas Quasthoff, Norma Sharp, and Teresa Berganza.
+Nina Bezu studied at the Berlin University of the Arts with Robert Gambill and Carola Höhn, where she graduated with honors.
+She received further artistic impulses in masterclasses with Christiane Iven, Thomas Quasthoff, Norma Sharp, and Teresa Berganza.